huaminghuangtw/Shortcutomation-Newsletter/posts/shortcut-input-magic-youre-probably-missing.md

 💡 Want more tips for building shortcuts?
 Follow this page: [huami.ng/lists/shortcuts-dev-tip](https://huami.ng/lists/shortcuts-dev-tip)

-[^1]: Leave the “Response” field empty if you don't want to display anything.
+[^1]: Leave the “Response” field empty if you don’t want to display anything.